Equalities at Beechen Cliff

 ● Foster good relations across all protected characteristics – between people who share a protected characteristic and people who do not share it.

-This is a duty which we not only wish to fulfill to comply with the law, but because it is central to realising our vision for our pupils and students to:
+This is a duty which we not only wish to fulfill to comply with the law, but because it is central to realising our vision for our pupils and students to achieve their aspirations and become well-rounded, confident and compassionate individuals who go on to live fulfilled lives and make a positive contribution to society.

-These outcomes for pupils and students are built on our six core values – aspiration, balance, compassion, independence, integrity and respect – all of which align with our equalities work.
+These outcomes for pupils and students are built on our four core values – aspiration, compassion, independence and respect – all of which align with our equalities work.
 Every individual in the school is included in this vision and we recognise the need to be proactive in our work with those who belong to a protected group in pursuit of equality of outcome.
 There are close links between our equalities work and mental health and well-being (See Related Pages below).

 Pledge of Respect